-The Audit & Supervisory Committee and internal audit department thus strive to actively cooperate, but the Company has set up an Audit & Supervisory Committee Office, which is headed up by a Special Audit & Supervisory Officer, as an organization dedicated to supporting the Audit & Supervisory Committee.
+The Audit & Supervisory Committee and internal audit department thus strive to actively cooperate, but the Company has set up an Audit & Supervisory Committee Office, which is headed up by a

+Special Audit & Supervisory Officer, as an organization dedicated to supporting the Audit & Supervisory Committee.
 The Audit & Supervisory Committee Office is independent from the executive side.
 It operates under the direct instructions and chain of command of the Audit & Supervisory Committee to provide support to the Audit & Supervisory Committee.

 At the beginning of the fiscal year, the Audit & Supervisory Committee and the financial auditor share risk assessments, confirm the audit plan of the financial auditor, and hold periodic discussions during the period to enhance the effectiveness of the audit.
-Financial Auditors can attend Compliance Committee meetings as observers, the Compliance Committee being composed of Outside Directors and Directors who are Audit & Supervisory Committee members.
+Financial Auditors and the head of the internal audit administrative department can attend Compliance Committee meetings as observers, the Compliance Committee being composed of Outside Directors and Directors who are Audit & Supervisory Committee members.